Code Coverage

-Source code coverage is data indicating the count and frequency of every program execution path that has been taken within a program runtime.
-GCOV is a GCC tool that, when used in concert with the compiler, can generate log files indicating the execution count of each line of a source code.
+Source code coverage provides data indicating the count and frequency of every program execution path taken during runtime.
+GCOV is a GCC tool that, when used with the compiler, generates log files showing the execution count of each line of source code.

 Your ESP-IDF project should be configured to generate gcda/gcno coverage files using gcov.
 Please read GCOV Code Coverage to learn more about code coverage with GCOV in ESP-IDF projects.